 However, some of the bay’s past has been intentionally kept secret.
 In October 1562, La Herradura became the scene of an historic event which was kept quiet for many years and to this day has remained relatively unknown to the world, even to many people in Spain.
 This natural disaster, one of the greatest catastrophes in Spanish naval history, happened on the 19th of October and cost the lives of around 5,000 people.

 Palm trees growing on the beach, sunshine most of the year, plenty of wonderful restaurants, beach bars and cafes to choose from, a few campsites and also pensions and hotels, each with their own unique comforts, welcome those who like to get away for a shorter or longer stay.
 But La Herradura offers a lot more than that.
 There is always something cultural to experience.
 From classical concerts to

 jam sessions in bars.
 From Flamenco to jazz.
 All in a pleasant relaxed atmosphere.

 And there are wonderful spots to visit.
 From the Cerro Gordo National Park where you might come across a family of mountain goats and will be treated to spectacular sea views, to the Marina del Este leisure harbour.

-I love this village and because of that I have even written a book about it.
+I love this village and because of that I have even written a book about it, it is also available in Spanish.
 Reflections from La Herradura